sanger/traction-service/DPL-478-todo.md

 - Test factory logic `build` method

+- Adding comments to the factory methods

+- Test with a tol decision

 ## Tasks To Do

-- Adding comments to the factory methods
 - Dont hard code test data
+- Check: if there are duplicate columns
+- Check: when there is a blanc row
-- Test with a tol decision
+- Check: when either decision is nil
 - Replace `_tbc_` for 'Femto Frag Size'
 - Validation to ensure that the qc results are correct
 - Check when deleting qc result, what happens